 UFC 151 is the story that just won’t go away.
 UFC champion Jon Jones is now starting to speak out against his critics and give his side of the story.
 Unfortunately the champ is doing more damage with every word that comes out of his mouth.

 I won’t rehash all of the specifics of UFC 151 because if you are taking the time to read this blog, chances are good you already know what happened.
 Jones has been vilified by the UFC, fans, media, and fellow fighters for refusing to fight Chael Sonnen on eight days notice.
 Dana White blamed the cancellation of UFC 151 on Jones unwillingness to take the fight.
 Jon Jones disagrees.

 Jones gave a fascinating interview to Ariel Helwani on MMAFighting.com.
 What is so fascinating to me is just how clueless Jon Jones really is.
-He certainly doesn’t come off as the great businessman he ..click here to read more
+He certainly doesn’t ..click here to read more

 Ariel Helwani, Chael Sonnen, Dan Henderson, dana white, Jon Jones